janl/mustache.js/README.md

     * Porthos
     * D'Artagnan

 If the value of a section variable is a function, it will be called in the context of the current item in the list on each iteration.
+The return value of the function will be rendered in the context of the current item.

 View: